oit-ipbl/portal/README.md

 ### Setup (Kickoff meeting)
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the setup until 7/7.
+All students are required to complete exercises  for understanding setup until 7/7.
 * 6/30 : Introduction of the international PBL

 ### Pre-learning
 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Robots and Image Processing  until 7/31.
+All students are required to complete exercises  for understanding robots and image processing  until 7/31.

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Integration until 8/20.
+All students are required to complete exercises  for understanding robots Integration until 8/20.
 *  6/30 to  8/27

 ### Final Competition